javilopezleza/gif-app-template/README.md

 ## Installation

-Clone the repository from GitHub to your local machine:
+1. Clone the repository from GitHub to your local machine:

 ```bash
 git clone https://github.com/javilopezleza/gif-app-template
 ```

-Navigate into the p`roject directory:
+2. Navigate into the project directory:
 ```bash
 cd gif-app-template
 ```

-To start the development server and run your React application locally:
+## Starting Development Server

-Install project dependencies if you haven’t done so already:
+3. Install project dependencies if you haven’t done so already:

 ```bash
 npm install